Brain Herbs: Growing Your Mental Alertness

 Many natural doctors and alternative healers suggest there are supplements that can provide a healthy, natural and effective alternative when someone requires a little mental tune-up.

-Among the more popular alternatives are the following:
+Can brain herbs boost IQ?
+It’s time to find out.
+Among the more popular alternatives touted for their brain-boosting power are the following:

 Gotu Kola - This ancient herb, popular in Ayurvedic medicine, is said to be excellent brain food, helping both improve memory and lessen the symptoms of senility.
 A study of the herb with mentally retarded children showed it helped improve concentration and attention.
 Gotu Kola is rich in B-complex vitamins, which may explain some of its effectiveness.

-Ginkgo Biloba - Another ancient Chinese herb, Ginkgo Biloba has received mixed reviews for its abilities.
+Ginkgo Biloba – Another ancient Chinese herb, Ginkgo Biloba has received mixed reviews for its abilities among effective brain herbs.
 Ginkgo has been shown to increase blood and oxygen flow to the brain, which can help improve mental function, promoting alertness and short-term memory.
 It is also thought to stimulate brain receptors that release a neurotransmitter (acetylcholine) that is thought to be associated with intelligence.

 Ginkgo Biloba is widely used in Europe, and has become more popular in North America.
 A study in the Journal of the American Medical Association in 1997 stated that Ginkgo Biloba was helpful for people suffering the effects of Alzheimer's.
 Others studies showed that Ginkgo only resulted in a small - three percent - improvement in cognitive function.

-The jury is still out on the use of Ginkgo Biloba as a brain herb, though it is one of the most widely used herbs in North America today.
+The jury is still out on the effectiveness of Ginkgo Biloba as a brain herb to boost IQ, though it is one of the most widely used herbs in North America today.

 Rosemary is a very common herb that has been shown to help increase circulation within the brain, stimulating concentration and memory.
 Many herbalists recommend inhaling rosemary essential oils to heighten the senses; others like to apply the leaves of the plant itself to the temples or drink an herbal tea to help improve concentration.